Alexander Rypinski

-Alexander Rypinski (Аляксандар Рыпінскі; 10 September 1809 - 8 November 1886) was a Belarusian and Polish poet, translator and folklorist, participant in the November Uprising.
+Alexander Rypinski (Аляксандар Рыпінскі; 10 September 1809 - 8 November 1886) was a Polish poet, translator and folklorist, participant in the November Uprising.

-Rypinski was born into a Polonised Ruthenian (Belarusian) noble family on the Kukaviačyna estate near Viciebsk (nowadays the village of Kukaviačyna in Viciebsk district of Belarus).
+Rypinski was born into a Polonised Ruthenian noble family on the Kukaviačyna estate near Viciebsk (nowadays the village of Kukaviačyna in Viciebsk district of Belarus).
 The family adhered to the Greek rite until the late 17th century.

 Early years

 Rypinski grew up in Staiki near Viciebsk, on his grandfather's estate, where he learned Belarusian folk songs and fairy tales.
 He acquired interest in poetry and translation at school and wrote his first poem (in Polish) at the age of 16.
 Two years later he translated A. Pushkin's "Mermaid" into Polish.

 After graduating from a Viciebsk gymnasium in 1829-30 he enrolled in a military school in Dinaburg (now Daugavpils, Latvia).
 In Dinaburg he became acquainted with W. Küchelbecker, a Russian-German Romantic poet and Decembrist.